turtlesec-no/turtlesec-no.github.io/_posts/2020-11-23-insecure-cpp.md

   mechanisms using ROP and generated ROP chains.
 And we'll use format string vulnerabilities as an example of a completely different way of exploiting applications.
 * __Memory Managers and Heap Exploitation__: How to understand and manipulate the memory layout and exploit heap-based vulnerabilities.
+Here we will look at things like Heap Spraying, Heap Feng Shui, Use After Free, Heap Buffer Overflow and different techniques for getting code execution on the heap.
 * __Reverse Engineering and Sandboxing__: How to analyze binary code and use sandboxing techniques to isolate untrusted code.
-* __Secure Coding Practices__: How to write more secure C++ code and avoid common pitfalls.
+* __Secure Coding Practices__: How to write more secure C++ code and to avoid common pitfalls.

 ## Training Schedule